freerange/cotech-presentation/presentation.md

 ^
 - We finally managed to reverse that trend last year when we increased our headcount by 50%!
-- That’s right - we took on a single new member in the form of Chris Lowis
+- That’s right - we took on a single new member in the form of another Chris

 ---